As a writer, I focus on projects which will benefit as many people as possible and all life on Earth.

 Great for fans of: Richard Nelson Bolles’s What Color is Your Parachute?, Steve Dalton’s The Two-Hour Job Search, Jon Acuff’s Do Over."

-Receive monthly news about new projects and action on climate change.
+Receive news about new projects and action on climate change.

 Your information will not be shared with anyone.
-It will be encrypted and stored offline.
+It will be stored offline.

 Philip continues to write nonfiction about climate change and speculative fiction from his home in Melbourne, Australia.